vidyagames998/vidyagames998.github.io/totk/gear.md

 - Fast Travel to Simosiwak, recall launch from behind shrine to aim for right side of tower, grab dusk bow from peak (good long distance bow with good damage)
 - Face NE and grab chest 1 level down for sapphire, fuse to a shield to reduce heat
 - Face N go down 1 level and grab 300 Rupee chest
-- Face S grab royal bow 1/2 level down
+- Face S grab royal bow 1/2 level down (best no frills bow in game)
 - Glide S, go in the front door
-- On right, grab shield, sword, spear
+- On right, grab shield, sword, spear (low durability but high stats)
 - On left, grab bow, and big sword
 - Take the door to the right of south entrance and go in the hole in the tower to zeldas room
 - Grab bow and big sword